 Embassy official says he heard Trump-Sondland call about Ukraine ‘investigations’

 A State Department official told the House impeachment inquiry on Friday that he heard President Trump talking with E.U.
-Ambassador GOrdon Sondland about “investigations” in Ukraine.
+Ambassador Gordon Sondland about “investigations” in Ukraine.

 David Holmes, the political counsel at the U.S. Embassy in Ukraine, testified behind closed doors that he was at a restaurant in Kiev on July 26 when Sondland spoke to Trump over the phone, a day after Trump’s call with Ukrainian President Volodymyr Zelensky.